 In 1936, new slip-form concrete “tanks” were constructed, with a capacity of 200,000 bushels.
 This first set are along the tracks, directly west of the head house.
 In 1939, an additional twelve tanks were added to the immediate southwest of the first set.
 These added another 250,000 bushels.

 In 1938, the plant was served directly by the Pennsylvania Railroad’s Zanesville branch, which ran from Zanesville to Morrow.
 The branch was often referred to as the C&MV (Cincinnati and Muskingum Valley) after the company that built the line in the 1850s.
-The plant was also served indirectly by the N&W, via an interchange/transfer track from Huston St.
+The plant was also served indirectly by the N&W (Norfolk and Western), via an interchange/transfer track from Huston St.